THE COHORT FIVE FELLOWS 2015–2017

 Judith C. Scott

-PhD candidate, Applied Child Development, Tufts University
+PhD, Applied Child Development, Tufts University

 Dissertation: "Raising a Hand Against Young African American Children: The Effects on Mental Health Outcomes and Consideration of Moderating Cultural Factors"